DejanJoksimovic/jsScript/README.md

         * If so and this task is running, wait until it is completed before going to the next step.
 If not, go directly to step 3.
         * Then run all the microtasks that are in the microtask queue.
         * If we add new microtasks during the execution of the microtasks, they are also executed.
+    * event loop executions tasks
+    * task sources add tasks
+    * a task is finished when it reaches return keyword

 * IIFE imediatelly invoked function expression
 ```js